samiah-ss/Binary-Image-Classifier/README.md

 Made by Samiah Siddiqua

-*The core model was presented alongside Jihyun Jeong, Polly Pao, and Jahnavi Gupta for Cyber-AI Camp's 2026 Cyber-AI Hackathon, where it won 3rd place.*
+*The core model was presented by Samiah Siddiqua alongside Jihyun Jeong, Polly Pao, and Jahnavi Gupta for Cyber-AI Camp's 2026 Cyber-AI Hackathon, where it won 3rd place.*